igorkovski/FCC/README.md

 * After you complete the challenges, you are paired up with a non-profit where you assist for another 800 hours
 * The challenges, algorithm practice, and the ability to build a personal portfolio is what makes this the best free code camp.

+I also created a github page that you can visit @ https://igorkovski.github.io/FCC